canstralian/python-code-analyst/README.md

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

+## Project Overview

+Python Code Analyst is a web application built with Streamlit that allows users to input news article URLs and receive summarized content in various tones.
+The application fetches the content of the news articles, processes it, and generates summaries using Cloudflare Workers AI.
+The main features of the project include:

+* Fetching news article content from allowed domains
+* Summarizing the content in different tones (e.g., humorous, majestic, academic)
+* Handling errors for invalid URLs or disallowed domains
+* Providing a user-friendly interface with Streamlit

 ## Slack Notifications Configuration

 To configure Slack notifications in your GitHub Actions workflow, you can use the `slackapi/slack-github-action` action.
 This action allows you to send messages to a specified Slack channel upon the completion of your build.